butterandfly/zBlog/README.md

 zBlog
 =====

-A blog system that can be run on google app engine
+A blog system that can be run on google app engine.